 Another wonderful benefit for women is that this grain is high in magnesium content, which is wonderful for menstrual cramps and boosting your mood.

-I like the addition of beans in this recipe help you get your daily hearty dose of fiber, protein, immune boosting antioxidant and mineral content in your diet.
+I like the addition of beans in this vegan farro recipe to help you get your daily hearty dose of fiber, protein, immune boosting antioxidant and mineral content in your diet.
 Feel free to mix up the additions, as other chopped veggies can work quite well, too.

 Some ideas might include sun-dried tomatoes, radishes, arugula, orange sections, mushrooms, kale, peppers, or tomatoes…adding nuts like walnuts, and fresh herbs like mint.